|

 music scene.
 Initially, Beserkley was a promotional effort to get Earth

-the youngest band playing the clubs at the time and the only pop band.
-It
+were the youngest band playing the clubs at the time and the only pop

-didn’t hurt that Tommy was the younger brother of Earth Quake’s Guitarist
+band.
+It didn’t hurt that Tommy was the younger brother of Earth Quake’s

-Robbie Dunbar.
+Guitarist Robbie Dunbar.
 So we were signed.
-Being radical Berkeley kids the idea of
+Being radical Berkeley kids

-a non-traditional label really appealed to us even if we might have been
+the idea of a non-traditional label really appealed to us even if we

-very young band at the time, you seemingly weren’t too dispirited at
+young band at the time, you seemingly weren’t too dispirited at having

 Seems a bit harsh, what was the cause of that, it couldn’t have been the